Prepare for your Australia Working Holiday Visa by finding out what I wish I’d known.

 Keep your packing list for your Australia Working Holiday Visa short.
 Bring a week worth of summer clothes and a week worth of winter clothes that you already own.
 That’s heaps.
 Please allow me to convince you:

 - Preparing for every situation isn’t possible: you’ll just end up lugging around stuff you never use.
-When you find yourself in need, you can cheaply fulfill your needs at an op shop gthat’s the name for thrift stores here, short for “opportunity”
+When you find yourself in need, you can cheaply fulfill your needs at an op shop 7that’s the name for thrift stores here, short for “opportunity”

 - Australia has its own unique style.
 If you bring an entire wardrobe of clothes you wear now, you might find yourself feeling out of place.
-Compared to the U.S., Australians hespecially Australian women dress up.
+Compared to the U.S., Australians 8especially Australian women dress up.
 For men, baggy clothes are far less common and can be considered frumpy.

 You can read more of my packing thoughts here.
 That list also contains items for round-the-world trips, so you definitely don’t need it all.
 The clothing part is still applicable.
 It has arguments for or against every item, so you should be able to make a decision by applying the logic to your situation.